Updated May 23, 2026 from Steam News, SteamDB, and current community patch notes

 HoneysabathQueue with add clear and poison/status awareness until detailed mechanics are confirmed.
 Do not burn every cooldown before the first major tell.

-Monster ChuckExpect a heavy-hit check.
+Munster ChuckCommunity notes around v0.1.5 point to smoother repeated runs.
 Bring defensive tools, watch windups, and prioritize clean dodges over greedy uptime.

 MukshiRun a balanced kit with sustain and mobility.
 Treat unknown boss runs as learn-first fights, not parse races.